unidentifieddeveloper/blaze/README.md

 ### Output format

-Blaze will dump everything to *stdout* in a format compatible with the ElasticSearch Bulk API, meaning you can use `curl` to put the data back.
+Blaze will dump everything to *stdout* in a format compatible with the Elasticsearch Bulk API, meaning you can use `curl` to put the data back.

 ```sh
 curl -H "Content-Type: application/x-ndjson" -XPOST localhost:9200/other_data/_bulk --data-binary "@dump.json"
 ```

-One issue when working with large datasets is that ElasticSearch has an upper limit on the size of HTTP requests (2GB).
+One issue when working with large datasets is that Elasticsearch has an upper limit on the size of HTTP requests (2GB).
 The solution is to split the file with something like `parallel`.
 The split should be done on even line numbers since each command is actually two lines in the file.